rabstolaf/bwsys/01_installing-ubuntu.md

   > A proxy server is basically another computer which serves as a hub through which internet requests are processed.
   > It may act as a firewall or can be used to anonymously surf the web.

 * For disk partitioning, choose *Use An Entire Disk*, unless you know how to manually partition.
 In that case, partition it logically keeping enough space for `/` and `/home` directories.
 * Select *Continue* when it requests confirmation for formatting the partitions
 * Fill in the fields appropriately.
 You will need to remember your *username* and *password*.
+It is recommended to use your St. Olaf *username* but not your St. Olaf *password*.
 Hit *Done* and wait for installation to finish
+* If prompted, install the `OpenSSH Server`
+* If a screen pops up with a list of things to install, you may disregard it and select *Done*
 * Hit *Reboot Now* and press *Enter* when prompted to remove installation media
 * After reboot finishes, you should be able to login with your *username* and *password*!